On the toric ideal of a matroid

-Describing minimal generating set of a toric ideal is a natural problem in algebraic combinatorics.
-From the point of view of algebraic geometry it is natural to study a projective (as the ideal $I_M$ is homogeneous because every basis has the same number of elements) toric variety $Y_M=\proj(S_M/I_M)$ (we refer the reader to \cite{Fu,CoLiSc} for background of toric geometry).
-It is often required that projective toric variety is normal.
-White proved that indeed the variety $Y_M$ is even projectively normal \cite{Wh2}.
+Ideals are central objects of commutative algebra.
+From the point of view of algebraic geometry one is interested in schemes defined by them.
+A homogeneous ideal ($I_M$ and $J_M$ are homogeneous) defines two schemes -- affine and projective (we refer the reader to \cite{Fu,CoLiSc} for background of toric geometry).
+Two ideals define the same affine scheme if and only if they are equal.
+Thus White's conjecture asserts equality of affine schemes defined by $I_M$ and $J_M$.
+Homogeneous ideals define the same projective scheme if and only if their saturations with respect to the irrelevant ideal are equal.
+Thus we prove equality of projective schemes defined by $I_M$ and $J_M$.
+More information on distinctions between sets and affine or projective schemes in the case of toric varieties can be found in the last part of Section $4$ and in Section $5$ of \cite{Mi}.

-Let $J_M$ be the ideal generated by quadratic binomials $y_{B_1}y_{B_2}-y_{D_1}y_{D_2}$ for bases $D_1,D_2$ obtained from bases $B_1,B_2$ by a double swap.
-Clearly, $J_M\subset I_M$.
-White's conjecture asserts that $J_M=I_M$, which in other words means that ideals $I_M$ and $J_M$ define the same affine scheme.
-We prove for arbitrary matroids a weak version of White's conjecture.
-It asserts that ideals $I_M$ and $J_M$ define the same projective scheme (cf. \cite[Section 4]{Mi}).
+The projective toric variety $\proj(S_M/I_M)$ has been studied before (see \cite{GeGoMaSe,KaStZe}).
+It is often required that a projective toric variety is normal.
+Indeed, White proved the stronger property that the variety $\proj(S_M/I_M)$ is projectively normal \cite{Wh2}.